-How are bulging disks diagnosed?
+How are bulging discs diagnosed?

-If you have pain that could be from a bulging or herniated disk, your doctor will give you a physical exam.
+If you have pain that could be from a bulging or herniated disc, your doctor will give you a physical exam.
 You’re also likely to have one or more imaging tests.
 These include spinal X-rays, computed tomography scans (CAT scan or CT scan), and magnetic resonance imaging (MRI) scans.
 Your doctor may recommend an electromyogram (EMG) to check the condition of affected nerves.

 - Physical therapy (PT) may relieve pressure on the nerve.

 - At-home traction devices can ease pressure on the nerve.